Skip to content

 -- Routes ALL matched structs into a single consolidated output file.

--- Input file topology is irrelevant, structs from any header end up here.
+-- Input file topology is irrelevant; structs from any header end up here.

 return function(input)